- Diversity, Equity, and Inclusion

 - Adequate mathematical background including freshman and sophomore calculus and at least two other courses (e.g., linear algebra, abstract algebra, analysis, statistics).

 It is important to stress that these are only guidelines and not a rigid policy.
-An applicant whose record is weaker in some respect (e.g., GRE scores) may be admitted if strength is revealed in some other respect (e.g., exceptional letters of recommendation).
+An applicant whose record is weaker in some respect (e.g. a low grade in some course) may still be admitted if strength is revealed in some other respect (e.g., exceptional letters of recommendation).

 Your application should include complete and scanned transcripts of all previous college and university work, including any work done at Cornell.
 If you are submitting unofficial transcripts, the Graduate School will require that you submit official transcripts should you be accepted into the program.
 In this case, please make sure your transcript has your name, birthdate, and the name of the attended university.